Kharzixen/Microservices-Project-With-Kafka/README.md

 4. **Order Service**: Processes and manages customer orders.
 5. **Inventory Service**: Manages product inventory levels.
 6. **Notification Service**: Handles notifications to users, such as order confirmations and updates.
+7. **Order Validation Service**: This service is responsible for validating incoming orders to ensure they meet certain criteria (enough products in the inventory).
+8. **Order Validation Retry Service**: his service may handle retry mechanisms for orders in cause of an unjust refusal (if inventory service is down).
+   Implements retry logic, such as periodic revalidation attempts.

 Each microservice is designed to be self-contained and independently deployable, allowing for flexibility and scalability.